-10 Calibration Procedure
+Chapter 10 Calibration Procedure

-In some instances the user may want to calibrate the bath to improve the temperature set-point accuracy.
-Calibration is done by adjusting the controller probe calibration constants DO and DG so that the temperature of the bath as measured with a standard thermometer agrees more closely with the bath set-point.
-The thermometer used must be able to measure the bath fluid temperature with higher accuracy than the desired accuracy of the bath.
-By using a good thermometer and carefully following the procedure the bath can be calibrated to an accuracy of better than 0.1°C over a range of 50 degrees.
+The user may want to calibrate the bath to improve the temperature set-point accuracy.
+Calibration is done by adjusting the probe calibration constant D0 so that the temperature of the bath as measured with a standard thermometer agrees more closely with the bath set-point.
+The thermometer and any associated display instrument must be able to measure the bath fluid temperature with higher accuracy than the accuracy you desire from the bath.